 - 1. Understand how to take prescribed oral medications. - 2.
-Return for evaluation if symptoms persist or recur after treatment. - Be counseled to notify sex partners from the past 60 days and refer them for evaluation and treatment, or provide them with patient-delivered partner therapy if partners are unlikely to present to care (see section E). - 4.
+Return for evaluation if symptoms persist or recur after treatment. - 3.
+Be counseled to notify sex partners from the past 60 days and refer them for evaluation and treatment or provide them with patient-delivered partner therapy if partners are unlikely to present to care (see section E). - 4.
 Avoid sex for at least 7 days and until partner(s) have completed therapy. - 5.
 Be advised to return in 3 months for repeat testing to rule out re-infection. - 6.
 Be offered condoms and advised that condoms can prevent future infections. - 7.
-Be tested for HIV and syphilis, and screened for other STDs according to current clinic protocols. - 8.
-Understand the importance of regular screening (if MSM or age ≤ 25 years) since gonorrhea in women, and rectal/pharyngeal gonorrhea in men, is often asymptomatic.

-9. Be counseled about PrEP if at elevated risk for HIV-infection (note that PrEP should be recommended to MSM, trans women and trans men who are HIV-negative and have rectal gonorrhea).
+Be screened for HIV, syphilis, and other STIs according to current clinic protocols. - 8.
+Understand the importance of regular screening (if MSM or age ≤ 25 years) since gonorrhea in women, and rectal/pharyngeal gonorrhea in men, is often asymptomatic. - 9.
+Be counseled about PrEP if at elevated risk for HIV-infection (note that PrEP should be recommended to cisgender men who have sex with men, transgender women, and transgender men who are HIV-negative and have rectal gonorrhea).

-All sex partners in the prior 60 days of patients who have been diagnosed with N. gonorrhoeae infection should be examined, tested, and empirically treated for N. gonorrhoeae and C. trachomatis.
+All sex partners in the prior 60 days of patients who have been diagnosed with N. gonorrhoeae infection should be examined, tested, and empirically treated for N. gonorrhoeae.

-Patient-delivered partner therapy (PDPT) with cefixime 400 mg orally once and azithromycin 1 g orally once can be offered to patients with GC, particularly if they report that it is unlikely that their partners will present to a clinic for evaluation.
-Patients should inform their partners that it is optimal for them to come to a clinic to receive an injection of ceftriaxone (in addition to oral azithromycin), and be screened for other STDs including HIV, but that if this is not feasible, they should take the patient-delivered partner therapy instead.
-Men should be strongly encouraged to refer female partners for clinician evaluation.
+Patient-delivered partner therapy (PDPT) with cefixime 800 mg orally once (and doxycycline 100 mg PO BID x 7 days if the index patient was treated for chlamydial coinfection) can be offered to patients with GC, particularly if they report that it is unlikely that their partners will present to a clinic for evaluation.
+Patients should inform their partners that it is optimal for them to come to a clinic to receive an injection of ceftriaxone, and be screened for other STIs including HIV, but that if this is not feasible, they should take the patient-delivered partner therapy instead.
+Cisgender men should be strongly encouraged to refer cisgender female partners for clinician evaluation.